-- Get real about expectations.
+4. Get real about expectations

 What does success really look like for your current role and at the next level?
-Be sure you’re crystal clear about your manager’s expectations.
+Be sure you are crystal clear about your manager’s expectations.
 Here’s another approach that can help.
 Often, your manager isn’t sharing where you’re not meeting expectations because they see you as a known quantity and don’t want to jeopardize the relationship.
 Be clear that you want to exceed the requirements of your current role and get the feedback you need to know where you’re not meeting the mark.

 To be seen as a thought-partner, you’ve got to act like one.
 Start thinking and speaking strategically.
 What are the business concerns that keep your boss’s boss up at night?
 What goals must they achieve to be successful?
 In interactions with your boss and her colleagues, start speaking in terms of these initiatives and concerns.
 If you want your boss to stop treating you like a kid, play bigger.

 Once you’ve done all of the above for several months, if you’re not considered for the next opportunity, it’s time for another conversation.
 You might say something like, “It seems like you don’t consider me as qualified for these roles.
 Do I have that right?”
 Pause and let them respond.
 See what additional information you uncover.
 If it’s not obvious, ask again what skills, behaviors, and achievements you need to demonstrate to be considered.

-- Change your context.
+7. Change your context

 Some people will always have a difficult time seeing you differently than the person you were when they first met you.
 If you try all of these tactics and you’re still not being seen the way you’d like, check with a mentor or some other colleagues to verify that it’s not something you’re failing to do.
-If you’re doing everything you can and nothing changes, you may have to change your context where you new professionalism and strategic thinking are seen without the baggage of history.
+If you’re doing everything you can and nothing changes, you may have to change your context where your new professionalism and strategic thinking are seen without the baggage of history.

 Your turn.
-What advice would you give A Grown Up so their boss stops treating them like a kid?
+What advice would you give A Grown-Up so their boss stops treating them like a kid?

 Have a leadership or management question?
 Send it here and we’ll do our best to share our perspective.
 You might also enjoy our Fast Company article on 10 Excuses that Silently Damage Manager’s Careers